llapgoch/magento-simple-retreiver/README.md

 ## Simple Retriever ##
-A simple module for retrieving data for simple propducts, when on a configurable's page
+A simple module for retrieving data for simple propducts when on a configurable's page

 ### Backend Events ###
 Use this event to add data to the JSON config array, which is passed to the Product.Config object